sowsan/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/cloud-native.md

 Deploying a cloud native virtual network assumes the following:

 - The workloads you deploy to the virtual network have no dependencies on applications or services that are accessible only from inside your on-premises network.
-Unless they provide endpoints accessible over the public Internet, applications and services hosted internally on-premises are not usable by resources hosted on a cloud platform.
+Unless they provide endpoints accessible over the public internet, applications and services hosted internally on-premises are not usable by resources hosted on a cloud platform.
 - Your workload's identity management and access control depends on the cloud platform's identity services or IaaS servers hosted in your cloud environment.
 You will not need to directly connect to identity services hosted on-premises or other external locations.
 - Your identity services do not need to support single sign-on (SSO) with on-premises directories.